Two California tax proposals could be devastating for credit funds and their investors

 Adverse impact:

-Credit funds that file as financial institutions in California, which perform loan origination activities outside of the state, may see their California apportionment percentage and tax liability double as a result of the state’s change to a single-sales-factor apportionment formula.
+Credit funds that file as financial institutions in California and perform loan origination activities outside of the state may see their California apportionment percentage and tax liability double as a result of the state’s change to a single-sales-factor apportionment formula.

 Planning opportunities: